Baby Einstein: History

 On November 6, 2001, The Walt Disney Company announced they had acquired The Baby Einstein Company for an undisclosed amount.

-In late 2002 to 2004, the original Baby Einstein videos were re-produced and edited as well as the product label, discontinuing the selling of the original issues of the videos.
+Julie Aigner-Clark stepped down from directing Baby Einstein videos after Baby Beethoven in 2002.
+Disney rereleased the first eight Baby Einstein videos previously distributed by FHE Kids in 2002–03, and then rereleased all the Aigner-Clark videos with some alterations in 2004.
+These changes were mainly done with the toy scenes and some titular changes in the credits.

 The concept and popularity of Baby Einstein expanded as a Disney property.
 Educational toys and additional videos were developed.
 Baby Einstein was also the source of inspiration for a preschool-aimed television series called Little Einsteins, created by the Disney-owned Baby Einstein Company and animated by Curious Pictures.
-The series began with a direct-to-video movie in August 2005.
-Regular episodes started airing on Playhouse Disney in October.
+The series began with a direct-to-video film in August 2005, with regular episodes airing on Playhouse Disney starting in October of that year.

 The success of Baby Einstein was estimated to be nearly $400 million based on revenues.
 Julie was named "Entrepreneur of the Year" and won various awards, and one in three U.S. households with babies were found to own at least one Baby Einstein product.
 It received positive media and Aigner-Clark appeared on the Oprah Winfrey Show, Good Morning America, The Today Show, and USA Today, among others.
 President George W. Bush mentioned the Baby Einstein Company in his 2007 State of the Union address, which Aigner-Clark was invited to attend.

 In 2008, Clark, along with actress Jennifer Garner, hosted a tenth anniversary party for Baby Einstein.
-Clark had also announced plans to launch a toddler brand called Einstein Pals, including videos, but it has since been abandoned.
+Clark had also announced plans to launch a toddler brand called Einstein Pals, along with a new Baby Einstein video.
+But it was all abandoned for reasons unknown.

 As a result of Baby Einstein being named after Albert Einstein, royalties had to be paid to Corbis which compensates the Einstein estate.
-This made Einstein one of the top five earning dead celebrities.
+This made Einstein one of the top five earning deceased celebrities.

 On October 14, 2013, The Walt Disney Company announced they had sold the Baby Einstein brand to Kids II, Inc., a longtime licensee of the property.